seamapi/docs/north-star-docs/backup-access-codes.md

 - first enabling the backup access code pool
 - after the backup access code pool has been used and exhausted

-In both cases, a device issue is preventing us from filling the pool.
+In both cases, a device issue is preventing Seam from filling the pool.
 You should inspect any other warnings or errors on the device to determine the root cause.

 ## Configuring features via the Console